-A Personal Tribute To The Life And Writing of Agatha Christie
+A Personal Tribute To The Writing of Agatha Christie

 The very first Agatha Christie book I ever read had languished in ‘the front room’ for ages before I took any notice of it.
 As this room was kept in a state of immaculate and chilly readiness for special occasions such as Christmas, I rarely ventured in, but on that particular day I had just finished my latest Famous Five book and was desperate for something else to read.
 I was eleven years old at the time and possessed of an unquenchable thirst for reading.